How to write the perfect post-interview ‘thank you’ email.

 The above are just guides - you’ll need to use your common sense as to which is appropriate and edit as required.
 If in doubt, slightly more formal is a safer route!

-If you’re thinking about a job move, you can submit your cv here, or look directly at some of our live roles.
+If you’re thinking about a job move, you can contact us here.